Boxing career of Manny Pacquiao

 Pacquiao has generated approximately 20.4 million total pay-per-view (PPV) buys and $1.29 billion in revenue from his 26 PPV bouts.
+His highly anticipated bout against Floyd Mayweather Jr. is the highest grossing PPV event in history, generating a record-breaking 4.6 million buys.
 According to Forbes, he was the second highest paid athlete in the world in 2015.

 Amateur career

 At the age of 14, Pacquiao moved to Manila and lived for a time on the streets.
 He started boxing while working as construction worker and enduring hunger just to send money to his mother and made the Philippine national amateur boxing team where his room and board were paid for by the government.
 Pacquiao reportedly had an amateur record of 60 wins and 4 losses.